Olivia Hussey: Illness and death

 Hussey was diagnosed with breast cancer in 2008 and underwent a double mastectomy.
 After being in remission for nearly a decade, the breast cancer returned in 2017, with Hussey undergoing chemotherapy and radiation treatment to remove a small tumour growing between her heart and lungs.

 Hussey died at her home in Los Angeles on 27 December 2024, aged 73.
-Later that day, her Romeo and Juliet co-star Whiting released a statement: "Rest now, my beautiful Juliet.
+Later that day, her Romeo and Juliet co-star Leonard Whiting released a statement: "Rest now, my beautiful Juliet.
 No injustices can hurt you now.
 And the world will remember your beauty inside and out forever".